-Apple's Hour of Code program is back at Apple retail stores, taking place December 5 - 11!
-You can sign up for workshops at your store by visiting Apple.com/retail, but in the meantime, here are some great resources for learning how to code.
+Apple's Hour of Code program is back at Apple retail stores, taking place December 4 - 10!
+You can sign up for workshops at your store by visiting Apple.com/retail.
+Whether you join Apple or work on your own, here are some great resources for learning how to code.

 It would likely take you millions of years to consume all the content available on our computers, phones, and tablets — there's so much out there on the Internet and App Store, and more coming every day.
 But what if you want to make your own content?
 That world can be a lot darker and scarier if you're not sure where to start.

 There's a ton of great content on website-building, ebook creation, writing automated workflows for productivity, and even putting together your own apps.
 But when you're starting from step zero, where do you go?
 Who do you talk to?

 Why learn to code in the first place?

 I got lost more times than I can count.
 I made many, many mistakes.
 But: I came out of nearly two decades of experimentation loving to code.